psychemedia/storytelling-notes/hudden_dudden.md

 Well, the long and the short of it was that Donald let the hide go, and, that very evening, who but he should walk up to Hudden's door?

 "Good-evening, Hudden.
-Will you lend me your best pair of scales? "
+Will you lend me your best pair of scales?"

 Hudden stared and Hudden scratched his head, but he lent the scales.